Titanium (David Guetta song): Background

 "Titanium" was co-written and performed by Sia (pictured in 2011).

-"Titanium" was written by Sia, David Guetta, Giorgio Tuinfort and Afrojack.
-Production was also handled by Guetta, Tuinfort and Afrojack.
+"Titanium" was written by Guetta, Sia, Giorgio Tuinfort, and Afrojack.
+Production was also handled by Guetta, Tuinfort, and Afrojack.
 After discovering Sia's music online, Guetta picked her to appear on his fifth studio album, Nothing but the Beat.
 Guetta told an insider from Los Angeles, "I was totally amazed by Sia ...
 This has made me more curious to study her music more because I was really impressed.
 I have the biggest people on the album and she has a different profile, more like an indie kind of artist and it makes her song even more special, it makes it stand out I think."

-The song originally featured vocals from American recording artist Mary J. Blige, whose version of the song leaked online in July 2011.
+The song originally featured vocals from American singer Mary J. Blige, whose version of the song leaked online in July 2011.
 In an interview with News.com.au, Guetta said of the leak, "You shouldn't even know about that ...
 I'd rather not speak about it."
 Sia recorded a demo of the song, which was then sent to Blige and other artists.
-American pop singer Katy Perry was the first person to be offered the track but turned it down because she felt its message was too similar to that of her song "Firework".
-An insider told Take 40 Australia, "So that 'Titanium' song, Sia wrote it for Katy, but [Katy] didn't want to do a song with Guetta ... " According to Sia's manager, Jonathan Daniel of Crush Management, Sia wrote the song for American R&B singer Alicia Keys.
+American singer Katy Perry was the first person to be offered the track but turned it down because she felt its message was too similar to that of her song "Firework".
+An insider told Take 40 Australia, "So that 'Titanium' song, Sia wrote it for Katy, but [Katy] didn't want to do a song with Guetta ... " According to Sia's manager, Jonathan Daniel of Crush Management, Sia wrote the song for American singer-songwriter Alicia Keys.
 Guetta considered approaching other female singers to record on the song, however Perry advised him to keep Sia on the track.
 Eventually, Guetta decided to release Sia's version.
 He explained, "The first time I heard what Sia did ...
 I fell in love with it ...
 I didn't even want to give it to anyone else; it was perfect the way it was.
 It's not only about how big you are in America, it's about the song and the voice."
 Sia later revealed that Guetta did not tell her that her vocals would be released, saying, "And then he took [Blige's] vocal off it, and put my vocal back on, my demo vocal, without asking and released it.
 And I never even knew it was gonna happen, and I was really upset.
 Because I had just retired, I was trying to be a pop songwriter, not an artist."

 "Titanium" was released for digital download on 8 August 2011, the first of four promotional singles from the album, as part of the iTunes Store's countdown to the album's release.